Nothing Like the Sun: A Story of Shakespeare's Love Life: Synopsis

 As Burgess reminds readers in his foreword, the novel has a frame story in which a professor of a Malaysian college named "Mr. Burgess" is delivering his final lecture on the life of Shakespeare before returning to the United Kingdom, while progressively becoming more drunk on rice wine and gradually less inhibited as the lecture progresses.The "lecture" begins with "Mr. Burgess" reading Sonnet 147, in which Shakespeare describes his love for his mistress as a fever.
 "Mr. Burgess" proposes that this is proof of Shakespeare contracting syphilis, and that Dark Lady's name is spelled in acrostic in the poem, the letters F T M H being a latinization of the Arabic name "Fatimah", meaning "destiny".

 The main narrative then tells the story of Shakespeare's life, up to the writing of the Sonnets.
-It portrays his affair with Fatimah, a black prostitute, from whom he contracts syphilis and is driven mad by pain and fever.
+It portrays his affair with Fatimah, a black sex worker, from whom he contracts syphilis and is driven mad by pain and fever.
 It also includes a plot of Shakespeare becoming cuckolded by his younger brother Richard, who had stayed in Stratford, a thesis Burgess first encountered in literature in the Scylla and Charybdis episode of James Joyce's Ulysses.
 The style of the novel owes something to both Elizabethan English and Joycean wordplay.